camdenorrb/MutiniesShips/README.md

   - /ship
     - if (!player.hasShip) tell: "Right click your desired ship Control Panel!"
     - else opengui controlPanel

+**Mechanics**
+  - Using control panel block as origin, adapt paint program fill bucket algorithm for 3D
+    - Add a feature that stores 2 corners of a cuboid for collision checks -Rotate blocks and players in relation to control panel

 **Dev Branch (experimental, if too laggy, drop):**
   - Represent ships with armor stands